 We have empathy and can help your situation

 You can break negative patterns and live a healthy, functional life.
-At Tidwell Social Work, you will find therapists with a broad range of specialties, including grief and trauma therapy, adolescent counseling, marriage and family therapy, sex therapy, and play therapy.
+At Tidwell Social Work, you will find therapists with a broad range of specialties, including grief and trauma therapy, adolescent counseling, marriage and family therapy, and play therapy.

 Our individual practitioners have vast specialties that targeted interventions to improve life for individuals, couples, families, children, and adolescents.